imaphatduc/cubecubed/docs/reference/cubicon/cubicon.md

 > #### .group: Group

-The group that the cubicon belongs to. (in other words, the svg that the cubicon path belongs to)
+The group that the cubicon belongs to.
+(In other words, the svg that the cubicon path belongs to)

 > #### .position: Vector2